Acklio/schc-over-lorawan/draft-ietf-lpwan-schc-over-lorawan.md

 ### DTag

-A LoRaWAN device cannot interleave several fragmented SCHC datagrams.
+A LoRaWAN device cannot interleave several fragmented SCHC datagrams on the same FPort.
 This field is not used and its size is 0.

+Note: The device can still have several parallel fragmentation sessions with one or more SCHC gateway(s) thanks to distinct sets of FPorts, cf {{rule-id-management}}

 ### Uplink fragmentation: From device to SCHC gateway